 Each student should keep a reading journal of some sort, a book or notebook reserved only for writing journal entries.
 At the end of each month the teacher/mentor should collect the reading journal for a class participation grade.
-For the purpose of the Gileskirk study, the journal entries should be reflections on readings in the textbook assignment, the literature selection, the Stirling Bridge, or the supplementary reading book.
+For the purpose of the Gileskirk study, the journal entries should be reflections on readings in the textbook assignment, the literature selection, or the supplementary reading book.
 The student should discuss his thoughts on the ideas, themes, and characters in the books; journal entries should not be what he did that day, what TV show he is watching, or other "mental laundry."
 At Franklin Classical School, the literature assignments are coordinated with the Literature and Composition classes.
-Appendix C contains literature assignments related to the primary literature texts.
-These assignments include background information about the authors, book summaries, and other literary helps.
-Reading Journal Prompts are given at the beginning of each grading period.
-The Prompts were developed at Franklin Classical School to help students focus their journal entries on the literature being studied as well as to broaden their literary studies.